It’s time for a change

 In essence, during a decade when everything became moderately more expensive, the sticker price for private school increased dramatically.

-This trend can’t continue.
-We believe it’s time for a change.
+It’s a trend that should not continue.
+We believed it was time for a change.

 What motivated the new tuition model?